mxmstr/splitscreenme-nucleus/README.md

 - Microsoft Visual C++ 2015-2019 Redistributable (both x86 and x64)

 # How can you contribute?
 Please report any bugs you may find and provide any feedback you have regarding the app.
-I am always open to suggestions and I want to make split-screen available for every game, for everyone!
+We are always open to suggestions and we want to make split-screen available for even more games, for everyone!
 Don't forget to create game handlers and share!

-You can find me on the Nucleus subreddit/discord as well as the Splitscreen Dreams discord, a special community created specifically for making games non-split-screen games split-screen.
+You can find us in the Nucleus subreddit/discord as well as the Splitscreen Dreams discord, a special community created specifically to split-screen games by any means.

-In addition, I accept donations should you wish to support my endevor.
-It is greatly appreciated but completely voluntary, I will continue my best to help the community and enhance this project.
+In addition, we accept donations should you wish to support our endevor.
+It is greatly appreciated but completely voluntary, we will continue our best to help the community and enhance this project.

 Thank you ^_^